 - Call our team on 0161 696 9685

 - Or get access to free advice through the ‘live support’ option below

-Importantly, anyone is free to represent themselves after a slip, trip, or fall at work that left them with injuries.
+Importantly, anyone is free to represent themselves after a slip, trip at work that left them with injuries.
 But the tailor-made service that a solicitor from our panel can offer will ensure you receive expert advice and support throughout the claiming process.
 Their help can ensure you are awarded exactly the right settlement amount you are owed.

 Select A Section

 - How Is Accident Compensation Calculated?

 - Types Of Slips And Falls At Work